gregology/gregology.github.io/reference/gazillion.md

 ---
 ### A Gazillion

 How much is a Gazillion?
-To discover how much it is lets first break down the word Gazillion.
-Etymology of &#8220;illion&#8221;
-From million, from Latin mille, thousand, plus augmentative suffix -ion or -on (literally big thousand)
+Lets first break down the word Gazillion.
+Etymology of `llion` From million, from Latin mille, thousand, plus augmentative suffix -ion or -on (literally big thousand)

   * Million has 6 zeros